anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

-As opposed to the above protocol, the current block proposer decrypts the wrapped transactions from the previous block as part of their Process Proposal phase.
+As opposed to the above protocol, the current block proposer decrypts the wrapped transactions from the previous block as part of their Process Proposal phase and then applies them.
 This means the computation happens asynchronously.
-The results of the decryption will be broadcast and the next block proposer will include them when they prepare their block.

-Furthermore, in order to make this user-friendly, it should be possible for users to query the state after the Process Proposal phase to see that their transactions have been accepted.
-Once they have been processed, these transactions will inevitably end up on chain, but with a one-block delay.
+However, in order to make this work, it should be possible for validators to query the state after the Process Proposal phase to see how to update their own state before the block is committed.

 #### Pros:
  - Expensive decryptions are only done by a single party